 Windows is without a doubt one of the most complex operating systems for computers.
 This means that you’re able to customize many settings in it.

 Sometimes these settings can become messed up.
-If your taskbar is behaving weird, it’s recommended to review your settings.
+If your taskbar is behaving weirdly, it’s recommended to review your settings.

 You can make visual changes to your taskbar.
 This means you can make it appear on other parts of your screen or change its color and size.